SEE COMMONLY ASKED QUESTIONS AND HELPFUL ANSWERS ABOUT HAEGARDA.

 Where can I find instructions for self-administering HAEGARDA?

 In addition to instructions your doctor gives you and the instructions in the Patient Product Information that comes with each shipment of your medication, the HAEGARDA Welcome Kit includes a flip chart–style booklet with step-by-step instructions for self-administering HAEGARDA.
 You'll also find a USB drive with an instructional video within the kit.
-You can learn how to self-administer HAEGARDA from a specially trained HAEGARDA nurse.
+You can learn how to self-administer HAEGARDA from a HAEGARDA nurse.

 Do I still need my on-demand rescue medication?